Yigenana/opentelemetry-demo/README.md

 Let's enable the Tail Sampling Processor first.

-Rename `otel-config-extras` to `otel-config-start`.
-Then rename `otel-config-extras-tail-sample` to `otel-config-extras` Review the policies.
-Redeploy.
+In the .env file, comment out OTEL_SAMPLING_CONFIG=otelcol-config-extras.yml Uncomment OTEL_SAMPLING_CONFIG=otelcol-config-extras-tail.yml Review the policies. in the config file.
+Restart the collector.

 Confirm accounts is still sending all spans.
 Confirm service:image-provider resource: GET /status is no longer sending spans.